HT2-Labs/elucidat-php-code-test/README.md

 - Quality is never negative
 - **Aged Brie** increases in Quality the older it gets
 - Quality is never more than 50
-- **Sulfuras** is legendary — it never has to be sold and never decreases in Quality (its Quality is always 80)
+- **Sulfuras** is legendary — it never has to be sold and never decreases in Quality
 - **Backstage passes** increase in Quality as the concert approaches: +2 when 10 days or less, +3 when 5 days or less, but drops to 0 after the concert

 ---